zoetyu/workshop-ws-04-24-chrome-extension/README.md

 How do we see this test?
 We upload our extension.

 ## Testing your extension<sup id="fnl1">[1](#fn1)</sup>
 Now it's time to upload our extension to chrome!
-Go to chrome://extensions (copy-paste into Chrome)
+Go to chrome://extensions (copy-paste this directly into Chrome)

 ![](img/extensionsDevMode.png)